-Fortunately, this topic also makes a great first expository essay for upper elementary students because it's so easy to organize and write.
-Yes, it does involve "formula" writing, but I believe in starting out with one formulaic essay to teach students an easy way to organize their thoughts into a coherent paper.
-I loved having my students write about the people and things they were thankful for because it helped them focus on the positives in their lives, and their final essays made a nice gift to their families on Thanksgiving Day.
-After my students wrote the final drafts of their papers, they stapled them into a folder made from a large sheet of colored construction paper.
-Each student decorated a cover and glued it on to the front of his or her folder to create a special keepsake.
+The final step of the activity is what makes this project really special.
+After student write the final drafts of their papers, they staple them into a folder made from a large sheet of colored construction paper.
+Each student decorates a cover and glues it on to the front of his or her folder to create a special keepsake.
 If you really want to turn this activity into a full fledged "craftivity," provide plenty of time and lots of creative materials for students to use when decorating their Thanksgiving folders to take home.
 Having students add a small photo and the date is a nice touch because many families will treasure this special gift and keep it for many years.

 Thankful Writing Craftivity FreebieMy "Thankful Writing" activity became a yearly tradition because it was such a terrific writing activity, and it was so appreciated by my students' families.
 Because it worked so well for me, I wrote up the complete directions to share with others as a freebie.
 It's my little gift and my way of showing my appreciation for the many educators who have shared so much with me through the years.
 The packet includes complete directions, a graphic organizer for brainstorming, and directions for introducing students to expository writing.
 You can download it from my Seasonal Page on Teaching Resources during November, and my newsletter subscribers can find it on Laura's Best Freebies page any time of the year.